KartikShukla2001/KartikShukla2001/README.md

 In my leisure time, I love Watching sports and playing games.

-As a hobby, I am trying to learn Japanese.
+Always looking to learn new things.

 <!--
 **KartikShukla2001/KartikShukla2001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.